argoproj/argo-cd/docs/user-guide/commands/argocd_proj_windows_update.md

   -h, --help                   help for update
       --namespaces strings     Namespaces that the schedule will be applied to.
 Comma separated, wildcards supported (e.g. --namespaces default,\*-prod)
       --schedule string        Sync window schedule in cron format. (e.g. --schedule "0 22 * * *")
+      --timeZone string        TimeZone of the sync window (default "UTC")
 ```

 ### Options inherited from parent commands